fluffystark/channellive/README.md

         - Archive a livestream

 ## 3. UserProfile
-	Holds the Users and Business
+	Holds the Users and Business functionality

-## 4. UserRegistration
-    App responsible for registration
-        - User
-        - Business

-## 5. UserLogin
-    App is responsible for logging in
-        - User
+        - Registration
-        - Business
+        - Login

-## 6. FileUpload
+## 4. FileUpload
     App is responsible for uploading files into their corresponding models

-## 7. PrizeHandler
-    App is used for organizing prizes and the users who won these prizes